kakao/n2/docs/benchmark.rst

 Conclusion
 ------------------------------------------------------------------------------

-N2 builds index file faster and uses less memory than nmslib, while having a similar search speed performance.
+N2 builds index file faster and uses less memory than NMSLIB, while having a similar search speed performance.

 The benchmark environment uses multiple threads for index builds but a single thread for searching.
 In a real production environment, you will need to run concurrent searches by multiple processes or multiple threads.
 N2 allows you to search simultaneously using multiple processes.
-With mmap support in N2, it works much more efficiently than other libraries, including nmslib.
+With mmap support in N2, it works much more efficiently than other libraries, including NMSLIB.

 .. _Download dataset: https://github.com/kakao/n2/tree/master/benchmarks#1-download-dataset
 .. _ann-benchmarks.com: http://ann-benchmarks.com/